 BLUE HERON BRIDGE (20’) This easy shore dive is located on the east side of the Intracoastal Waterway and north of Peanut Island at Phil Foster Park, this area is special for the fabulous sea life that lives around the Blue Heron Bridge pilings.
 You can see schools of large fish, colorful tropical fish, urchins, huge starfish and barracudas.
 Sea creatures are abundant amongst the bridge supports and a small reef near the Intracoastal Waterway channel.
 Water clarity varies greatly here.
 It’s best to visit on an incoming tide when clear ocean water comes in and the entire area is flooded with clear blue water.
 It looks like the Caribbean!
 Plan to dive from about an hour before high tide until about an hour following.
 This is also when the current is manageable.
 An outgoing tide forces brown brackish water out of local canals.
 Visibility is poor during an outgoing tide.

 GOVERNOR’S RIVER WALK (90’) is composed of four confiscated coastal freighters sunk as a group at a depth of 90’ about one-mile SE of the Lake Worth Inlet.
 These vessels were seized by the Department of Homeland Security as part of a two-year sting operation that involved a coordinated effort of over 279 officers from more than a dozen federal, state and local law enforcement agencies known as “Operation River Walk” on the Miami River.
 As a tribute, Palm Beach County and U.S. Customs presented a 2,000-pound ship’s propeller to Governor Jeb Bush in appreciation for his support in taking a hard-line on drug smuggling as well as the development of local fishing and recreational diving opportunities.
-The four ships include the Sasha Boekanier, Gilbert Sea, St. Jacques, and Thozina, averaging approximately 180’ in length.
+The four ships include the Sha Sha Boekanier, Gilbert Sea, St. Jacques, and Thozina.
 The Gilbert Sea and St. Jacques were unique as their wheelhouses had seascape murals painted on them by popular local artist Doug Bolly.
 In addition, the Thozina and St. Jacques were “sister ships” built a year apart at the same shipyard in Germany with identical wheelhouses, masts and forepeaks.
-The final resting place for these two ships is now less than two hundred feet apart.
+800 tons of deployed concrete bridge material connect the wrecks.
+Since their deployment, all four freighters have been significantly impacted by hurricanes, which have flattened their cargo holds and torn their hulls in half.
+The wrecks offer a fantastic diving experience and it’s not uncommon to observe massive goliath grouper, sea turtles, sting rays and sharks while drifting a northbound current.

 HOLE IN THE WALL (150’) Hole in the Wall is a beautiful hole in the reef starting at 135’ deep at the entrance and the exit comes out at about 150’ deep into a shark aggregate field.